rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 and Moksha settlements, there are few settlements where the two languages are used as a means of mutual communication, and such places are invariably beyond the reaches of the Republic of Mordovia (D. Tsygankin, p.c., 1997).
-According to popular belief, the Moksha language attests a high percentage of Turkic loanwords not found in the
+According to popular belief, the Moksha language attests a high percentage of Turkic loanwords not found in the <pgNo>6</pgNo> Erzya language, and the Erzya language has a higher percentage of Russian loanwords.

-<pgNo>6</pgNo>
-6

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

-Erzya language, and the Erzya language has a higher percentage of Russian loanwords.
 While the former claim might readily be observed in texts, e.g. Paasonen (SUSA XV,2
 1897: 1–64) indicates 193 glosses of Turkic origin from which nearly 60% are attested in Erzya and over 85% in Moksha, the question of Slavic versus Russian-language inﬂuence and interaction with ﬁrst-nation languages from a diachronic perspective has yet to